Fairy: In visual art

 Images of fairies have appeared as illustrations, often in books of fairy tales, as well as in photographic media and sculpture.
-Some artists known for their depictions of fairies include Cicely Mary Barker, Amy Brown, David Delamare, Meredith Dillman, Gustave Doré, Brian Froud, Warwick Goble, Jasmine Becket-Griffith, Rebecca Guay, Florence Harrison, Kylie InGold, Greta James, Alan Lee, Ida Rentoul Outhwaite, Myrea Pettit, Arthur Rackham, Suza Scalora, and Nene Thomas.
+Some artists known for their depictions of fairies include Cicely Mary Barker, Amy Brown, David Delamare, Meredith Dillman, Gustave Doré, Brian Froud, Warwick Goble, Jasmine Becket-Griffith, Rebecca Guay, Florence Harrison, Alan Lee, Ida Rentoul Outhwaite, Myrea Pettit, Arthur Rackham, Suza Scalora, and Nene Thomas.

 The Fairy Doors of Ann Arbor, MI are small doors installed into local buildings.
 Local children believe these are the front doors of fairy houses, and in some cases, small furniture, dishes, and various other things can be seen beyond the doors.

 The Victorian era was particularly noted for fairy paintings.
 The Victorian painter Richard Dadd created paintings of fairy-folk with a sinister and malign tone.
 Other Victorian artists who depicted fairies include John Anster Fitzgerald, John Atkinson Grimshaw, Daniel Maclise, and Joseph Noel Paton.
-Interest in fairy-themed art enjoyed a brief renaissance following the publication of the Cottingley Fairies photographs in 1917, and a number of artists turned to painting fairy themes.
+Interest in fairy-themed art enjoyed a brief renaissance following the publication of the Cottingley Fairies photographs in 1920, and a number of artists turned to painting fairy themes.

 Christian belief in fairies

-Most Christians have been negative or skeptical regarding creatures such as fairies or nature spirits, but a minority of Christians thinkers have advocated for the reality of fairies in positive terms.
-One early example is Origen of Alexandria in Contra Celsus (8.31) from about the year 248:
+Most Christians have been negative or skeptical regarding creatures such as fairies or nature spirits, but a minority of Christian thinkers have advocated for the reality of fairies in positive terms.
+One early example is Origen of Alexandria in Contra Celsum (8.31) from about the year 248: